 Social Violence | Healthcare Exclusion

-This year Doctors Without Borders (MSF) continued its servicio prioritario or priority service in collaboration with the Honduran Ministry of Health, offering emergency medical and psychological care to victims of violence, including sexual violence.
+In the capital, Tegucigalpa, MSF continued its servicio prioritario, or priority service, in collaboration with the Honduran Ministry of Health, offering emergency medical and psychological care to victims of violence, including sexual violence.

-No. staff in 2016: 39 | Expenditure: €1.1 million | Year MSF first worked in the country: 1974
+Number of staff in 2017: 63 | Expenditure: €1.8 million | Year MSF first worked in the country: 1974